ZhenYap8/Air-Traffic-Management/README.md

 ---

 ## Overview
-This project applies a **Neural Network–based regression model** to predict aircraft taxi time in an Air Traffic Management (ATM) context.
-Dimensionality reduction is performed using **Principal Component Analysis (PCA)**, and the resulting components are used as inputs to a supervised learning model.
+This section of the coursework focuses on the design and implementation of a Neural Network–based regression model for predicting aircraft taxi time within an Air Traffic Management (ATM) context.
+Emphasis is placed on the neural network architecture, training process, and performance evaluation, using dimensionality-reduced inputs to assess the effectiveness of supervised learning for taxi time prediction.

 ---